 Amid the worsening projections, Republicans were advancing proposals that would strip further tax dollars from state coffers.

-On Monday, the House tax committee voted 11-5 for a one-year suspension of severance taxes on the oil and gas industry, which could cost hundreds of millions of dollars.
+On Monday, the House tax committee voted 11-5 for a one-year suspension of severance taxes on the oil and gas industry, which could cost the state hundreds of millions of dollars.

-House Ways and Means Chairman Stuart Bishop, a Lafayette Republican, said his legislation would encourage the oil industry to drill in Louisiana.
+House Ways and Means Chairman Stuart Bishop, a Lafayette Republican, said his tax break legislation was a needed incentive to encourage the oil industry to drill in Louisiana.

 “You have to bring business back,” he said.